LeeoniIsrael/instagram-clone/README.md

+📸 Welcome to my GitHub repository for an ambitious journey into the world of social media development—an Instagram Clone.
+This project is a testament to the power of modern web technologies, embodying over 10,500+ lines of code to replicate the intricate user interface and robust functionality that Instagram offers.

 This Instagram clone built with React, Vite, and Firebase encompasses a comprehensive range of functionalities, ensuring a holistic social media experience for its users:

 User Authentication: